elastic/ecs/rfcs/text/0033-host-fields.md

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->
-Within the SchemaONE schema, the term manufacturer is used while in Elastic Common Schema the appropriate equivalent could be viewed as vendor which may lead to confusion.
+The term manufacturer is used here while in Elastic Common Schema the appropriate equivalent could be viewed as vendor which may lead to confusion.
 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.
 -->